Outreach-Organization/AgeoX-Docs/src/app/page.md

 ---

+## Before You Begin

+Make sure that before you begin the lessons, you form teams of 2-4 people and inform you professor of your team name!
+The idea of the later half of the project is that there is a comptetion, in order to see who can produce a model with the highest accuracy.
+Good luck!

+---

 ## What You Will Learn

 1. **Geospatial Concepts**: Understand the fundamentals of geospatial data, GIS systems, and their applications.